Creating a Standard Dedicated Resource Pool

 Job Type

-- Physical: DevEnviron, Training Job, and Inference Service are supported.
+Choose DevEnviron, Training Job, or Inference Service as needed.

 Network

 Select a network from the drop-down list box.
-If no network is available, click Create on the right to create a network.
-For details about how to create a network, see Creating a Network.
+If no network is available, click Create on the right to create one.
+For details about how to create a network, see Step 1: Create a Network.

 Specifications

-Select required specifications.
+Select the required specifications from the drop-down list.
 Due to system loss, the available resources are fewer than specified.
 After a dedicated resource pool is created, view the available resources in the Nodes tab on the details page.

 Contact your account manager to request resource specifications (such as Ascend) in advance.
 They will enable the specifications within one to three working days.
 If there is no account manager, submit a service ticket.